voightachrome/voightachrome.github.io/about.md

 **Social and Political Philosophy:**

 - I am interested in justice and egalitarianism (How can we make things more equal for everyone?).
 I also have an interest in the drivers of social and political change, as well as in political motivation.
 A question that has interested me for a long time is how people, especially those who are dispossessed and marginalized, can, and have come to be, motivated to strive for political and social change in the face of calamity?
 How can they hold onto hope in the face of the hopeless?
-I am specifically interested in this question within the context of 20th-century African and Africana political movements, especially the civil rights movement and Martin Luther King Jr. (but also in general).
+I am specifically interested in this question within the context of 20th-century African and Africana political movements, especially the civil rights movement and Martin Luther King Jr. (but also more broadly to all similar movements).

 **Moral Philosophy:**